tsaruggan/matisse/docs/MIS.md

 <dd><p>Looks at the colour information in each channel and selects the base or blend colour—whichever is lighter—as the result colour.</p>
 </dd>
 <dt><a href="#colourDodge">colourDodge(baseColour, blendColour)</a> ⇒ <code><a href="#Colour">Colour</a></code></dt>
-<dd><p>Looks at the color information in each channel and brightens the base color to reflect the blend color by decreasing contrast between the two.
+<dd><p>Looks at the colour information in each channel and brightens the base colour to reflect the blend colour by decreasing contrast between the two.
 Blending with black produces no change.</p>
 </dd>
 <dt><a href="#colourBurn">colourBurn(baseColour, blendColour)</a> ⇒ <code><a href="#Colour">Colour</a></code></dt>
 <dd><p>Looks at the colour information in each channel and darkens the base colour to reflect the blend colour by increasing the contrast between the two.
 Blending with white produces no change.</p>